October 11, 2017

 5. More Homeowners May Soon Be Able to Qualify

 The data shows that 20 states currently have active PACE programs for either commercial or residential properties.
 A total of 36 states, plus Washington, D.C., have passed legislation that enables the establishment of PACE financing – meaning PACE programs could soon be available for 80 percent of the population of the United States.
 Currently, residential PACE financing is available in California, Missouri, and Florida.

 6. You May Qualify for Loan Periods of Up to 30 Years

-PACE financing allows homeowners to qualify for improvements that have a longer payback period equal to the effective life of the improvement.
-They can apply for PACE financing for large projects such as solar panels, with terms of 20 years, or improvements to the envelope of your home – upgrading the electrical or installing a green roof – which may qualify for terms as long as 30 years.
+PACE financing allows homeowners to qualify for improvements that have a longer payback period equal to the useful life of the improvement.
+They can apply for PACE financing for large projects such as solar panels, with terms up to 20 years, or improvements to the exterior of your home, for example, installing a green roof, which may qualify for terms as long as 30 years.